-The designated safeguarding lead will also consider if it would be appropriate to share any information with the new education provider in advance of the child leaving.
+The designated safeguarding lead will also consider if it would be appropriate to share any information with the new education provider in advance of the child leaving e.g. children who have or who have had a social worker and those receiving support through the Channel programme.

-The designated safeguarding lead, their deputy, and key staff such as special education needs coordinators will be informed when a child's safeguarding/child protection file is received.
+The designated safeguarding lead, their deputy and key staff such as special education needs co-ordinators will be informed when a child's safeguarding/child protection file is received.